masudrahman-dev/chef-recipe-hunter-client/recepi-hunter-client/task_description.md

    4. What is a custom hook, and why will you create a custom hook?

 1. The Chef Recipe page will be a private/protected page.
-If you reload the protected/private route (after login), this page will not redirect the user to the login page.
+If you reload the protected/private route (after signin), this page will not redirect the user to the signin page.
 Instead, it will keep the logged-in user on the protected route.

 1. Apply lazy load to the chef picture either on the banner of `Chef Recipes` or on the chef pictures of the six cards on the Homepage.